Job title: Lecturer in Architectural History

-Elizabeth J. Petcu’s research and teaching examine the intersections of visual and scientific inquiry in the architectural culture of the early modern world.
-Methodologically, her work interrogates how investigative practices and beliefs concerning nature are formed and mediated through architecture and its images.
-Petcu is an expert in the architecture and architectural theory of northern Europe and colonial Latin America, and their entanglements with the natural sciences.
-By scrutinizing the rapport between the research practices of architecture and science at the start of the modern period and within colonial contexts, her research exposes the deep historical conditions of our current epistemological and environmental predicaments.
+Elizabeth J. Petcu’s research and teaching examine the intersections of visual and scientific inquiry in the artistic and architectural culture of the early modern world.
+Methodologically, her work interrogates how investigative practices and beliefs concerning nature are formed and mediated through images.
+Petcu is an expert in the art and architectural culture of northern Europe and colonial Latin America and their entanglements with the natural sciences.
+By scrutinizing the rapport between the research practices of art, architecture, and science at the start of the modern period and within colonial contexts, her research exposes the deep historical conditions of our current epistemological and environmental predicaments.

 Petcu’s research has appeared in the Journal of the Society of Architectural Historians, the Journal of the Warburg and Courtauld Institutes, and 21: Inquiries Into Art, History, and the Visual—Beiträge zur Kunstgeschichte und visuellen Kultur, as well as numerous edited volumes and conference proceedings.
-She is an Editor for Architectural Histories, as well as the Director of the Ph.D. in Architectural History at the University of Edinburgh.
 Petcu joined the University of Edinburgh following two years as a Wissenschaftliche Assistentin in the Institut für Kunstgeschichte of the Ludwig-Maximilians-Universität München, after receiving her Ph.D. from the Department of Art and Archaeology at Princeton University in 2015.
-Her research has been supported by the German-American Fulbright Commission, the Deutscher Akademischer Austauschdienst, the Samuel H. Kress Foundation, the Society of Architectural Historians, and Villa I Tatti (The Harvard University Center for Italian Renaissance Studies).
-She has delivered invited lectures for the Institute of Art History of the Czech Academy of Sciences, the University of Essex, the University of Basel, and the University of Edinburgh (prior to her appointment there).
+Her research has been supported by the Graham Foundation, the German-American Fulbright Commission, the Deutscher Akademischer Austauschdienst, the Samuel H. Kress Foundation, the Society of Architectural Historians, and Villa I Tatti (The Harvard University Center for Italian Renaissance Studies).
+She has delivered invited lectures for the Institute of Art History of the Czech Academy of Sciences, the University of Essex, the University of Basel, MIT, the University of Michigan, the Zentralinstitut für Kunstgeschichte, and the University of Edinburgh (prior to her appointment there).

 Petcu invites applications from prospective M.Sc. and Ph.D. candidates in her various areas of research, including the architectural culture of early modern Europe and colonial Latin America, the intersections between the history of architecture and the history of science, and the historiography of European architecture before 1800.